coreycollins/drench/README.md

 Drench is a lightweight python sdk that can be used to programmatically build serverless workflows on AWS.

 Similar to [Airflow](https://github.com/apache/incubator-airflow), you can build workflows that describe a directed acyclic graphs (DAGs) of steps.
-It uses AWS Step Functions under the hood to build a state machine that can execute different severless functions via calls to predefined lambda functions.
+It uses AWS Step Functions under the hood to build a state machine that can execute different serverless functions via calls to predefined lambda functions.

 Its goal is to provide a way to orchestrate your serverless tasks that is simple and easy to organize.